sjefvanleeuwen/owl/README.md

 ## Status

 This is not a complete OWL Ontology reader/writer implementation.
 It reads and writes the WebVOWL Json Specification.
-WebVOWL can be found at: http://www.visualdataweb.de/webvowl

 Unit Test currently produces an owl:class with a DataProperty with a corresponding Datatype.
 ![img](./docs/img/create-class.json.svg)